david-joy/bmi203-final/README.md

 ## structure

-`io.py` contains tools to read the data files and write out scores.
+`model.py` contains the main neural network container class that assembles the layers found in `layers.py`. `io.py` contains tools to read the data files and write out scores.

 ```
 .